List of existing model dwellings: Improved Industrial Dwellings Company

 The Improved Industrial Dwellings Company (IIDC) was founded by the stationer (and later Lord Mayor) Sir Sydney Waterlow in 1863.

 Metropolitan Association for Improving the Dwellings of the Industrious Classes

 The MAIDIC was the first company to be formed for the specific purpose of providing model homes, in 1844.
 It built mainly within London.

 Newcastle upon Tyne Improved Industrial Dwellings Company

 The Newcastle upon Tyne Improved Industrial Dwellings Company (NUTIIDC) was founded by James Hall in 1859.

 Peabody Trust

 The Peabody Trust was set up following a huge gift for the poor of London from the banker George Peabody in 1862.
 It became one of the largest providers of model housing for the working classes.

 Pilrig Model Dwellings Company

 This company was founded in Edinburgh in 1849 and built the earliest model dwellings (see colony houses) in Edinburgh.
-The work of the PMDC was an inspiration on Henry Roberts, who went on to become one of the most prolific architects of model housing.
+The work of the PMDC was an inspiration to Henry Roberts, who went on to become one of the most prolific architects of model housing.